How to get a good night's sleep

 To be comfortable and conducive to sleep, your bedroom should be kept at a comfortable temperature – neither too warm or too cool – and should have curtains or blinds on the windows that keep it dark when you’re sleeping.
 It should also be very quiet.
 Consider repositioning appliances in neighbouring rooms to avoid sound coming through the walls.
 You may also want to stop pets from sleeping in your bedroom if they make a lot of noise during the night.

 It’s recommended that you spend at least one hour “unwinding” before you try to sleep.
 This will mean different things to different people, but essentially the idea is to switch off from the day’s activities and start preparing your brain and body for sleep.
 Try taking a warm (but not hot) bath, doing some light stretching, some stress-relieving breathing techniques, reading or listening to an audiobook.

 If the environment you’re sleeping in is noisy or too bright, using earplugs and an eye mask can be really helpful.
 Alternatively, if you prefer not to sleep in total darkness you can try using a night-light.
 A relaxation soundtrack (on a timer) will also help if you find that you sleep better with ambient noise.

-In addition to the above, you can try taking over-the-counter medication such as Nytol, which is only for short term use please speak to your pharmacist.
-If you’re experiencing more severe insomnia, it’s worth contacting your GP to talk about your symptoms.
-You can also talk to a member of our pharmacy team about treatment options available they’ll be able to find the most suitable product for you.
+If you’re experiencing severe insomnia or symptoms of other sleep disorders, it’s worth contacting your GP.
+You can also talk to a member of our pharmacy team about treatment options available.
+They'll be able to find the most suitable product for you.